wills106/homeassistant-solax-modbus/docs/solax-faq.md

 - Ensure all inverters have a different modbus address
 - Try setting longer polling frequency (double or more)
 - Check baudrate is the same on all inverters

+## The maximum export limit is too low

+For systems with a parallel mode setup, the default export limit can be too low.
+To adapt this, there is a disabled entity called `config_max_export`.
+If you enable that entity, you can configure your own export limit (may require a restart).